sansseriff/bevy_reactor/README.md

 The action function is run whenever the tracking scope indicates that one or more dependencies have changed.
 When this happens, the tracking scope is first cleared; the reaction is expected to re-subscribe to any dependencies that are needed.

+The cleanup function is called when the scope is despawned.

 Tracking scopes, reactions and mutables form the basis of more advanced reactive constructs like memos and derivations.